cfpb/capital-framework/_includes/usage/cf-layout.md

 ## Featured content module
+{% comment %}
+TODO: Revist the naming of these three modules.
+The layouts are more about positioning the image and less about the type of content they host.
+{% endcomment %}

 Featured content module, like a hero, consists of headline/text/optional call to action along with a visual.
 It is intended to be used in a main content